 Neuropsychological/Behavioral Testing Following completion of the screening procedures, participants will receive a battery of standardized neuropsychological inventories to complete.
 Participants will then receive training in the decision making task.
-Subjects will then complete the computerized delay discounting task during fMRI.
+Subjects will then be escorted to the BRIC and will complete the computerized delay discounting task during fMRI.

-Magnetic Resonance Imaging Measurement of decision making behavior will take place while participants are scanned at the UNC BRIC.
-Studies will be performed on a Siemens 3T Trio (full-body) MR scanner.
+Functional Magnetic Resonance Imaging Measurement of decision making behavior will take place while participants are scanned at the UNC BRIC.
+Studies will be performed on a Siemens 3T Allegra (head-only) or Siemens 3T Trio (whole-body) MR scanner (a single scanner will be used for all scans within a given study).
 Subjects are verbally read the experimental instructions just prior to scanning.
-Throughout the duration of the scanning session, it is ensured that the participants are well and comfortable.
+Throughout the duration of the fMRI session, it is ensured that the participants are well and comfortable.
 Participant status is assessed after each scan and adjustments are made to ensure participant comfort as necessary.

-Access to individually identifiable private information will be limited to the PI and the Sponsor's research team (all of whom have completed CITI training).
+Access to individually identifiable private information will be limited to the PI and the sponsor's research team (all of whom have completed CITI training).
 All data collected from the computerized tasks will be stored on a computer in the sponsor's lab, with the only identifier attached to the data being subject ID code.
 All imaging data will be stored in password protected files on secure computers in the sponsor's lab or on the BRIC's secure server; imaging data will include no personal identifiers.
-Paper copies used to collect questionnaire data and demographic information will be kept in a locked file cabinet in the Sponsor's lab, with subject number as the sole identifier.
-For each study, a separate file linking the subject ID codes with subject names will be kept on a password protected computer in the Sponsor's lab until completion of the study.
+Paper copies used to collect questionnaire data and demographic information will be kept in a locked file cabinet in the sponsor's lab, with subject number as the sole identifier.
+For each study, a separate file linking the subject ID codes with subject names will be kept on a password protected computer in the sponsor's lab until completion of the study.